CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

    $ spyder
    SpyderPomodoroTimer registered!

-And as :ref:`Figure 4 <tutorial-figure-4>` presents, you should see our plugin in the status bar with the tooltip :guilabel:`I am the Pomodoro tooltip`!
+And as :ref:`Figure 4 <tutorial-figure-4>` presents, you should see our plugin in the Spyder status bar with the tooltip :guilabel:`I am the Pomodoro tooltip`!

 .. _tutorial-figure-4: